nikinaghibi/cumene-process-design/README.md

 | C2 Reboiler | 5.55 MW |
 | HX1 | 1.76 MW |

-The reactor is exothermic, and approximately
-- Cumene
-- Diof heat is potentially recoverable at the final design capacity.
+The reactor is exothermic, and approximately 12.95 MW of heat is potentially recoverable at the final design capacity.

 This recovered heat can potentially be used for steam generation or other process heating requirements.